 August 14, 2015

-Fifteen years of evolution across the arid wastes of drone, noise and metal have seen Stephen O’Malley and Greg Anderson’s Sunn O))) develop into a potent and open-minded collaborative unit.
-As comfortable paying tribute to Swans as Alice Coltrane, they’ve recorded with giants from a hugely diverse palette including Nurse With Wound, Boris and most recently, Scott Walker.
+Twenty years of evolution across the arid wastes of drone, noise and metal have seen Stephen O’Malley and Greg Anderson’s Sunn O))) develop into a potent and open-minded collaborative unit.
+As comfortable paying tribute to Swans as Alice Coltrane, they’ve recorded with giants from a hugely diverse palette including Nurse With Wound, Boris and Scott Walker.

 Words: Nick Soulsby